NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

 -   and fk (k = 0 and 1) is related to the influence of the atmospheric transmittance and emissivity, i.e., `fk = f(ei, ej, ti, tji)`.

-Note that the algorithm (Equation (6a)) proposed by Jiménez-Muñoz et al. added CWV directly to estimate LST.
+Note that the algorithm (Equation (6a)) proposed by Jimenez-Munoz et al. added CWV directly to estimate LST.

 Rozenstein et al. used CWV to estimate the atmospheric transmittance